 Firewood is for use on property only.
 Taking wood from the resort is considered theft and will be prosecuted.

 A $50 minimum cleanup fee for dog feces, graffiti, cigarette butts, confetti, streamers, silly string, balloons, or other items improperly disposed of.
-If you don't want it all over your yard at home, it's a safe bet that we don't either.

 A $50 minimum lost/non-returned key charge.